-- Look at data from WIDA ACCESS for ELLs and FSA ELA. - For those students who do not meet exit criteria, extension meetings must be held from 30 days prior to the DEUSS anniversary up until October 1st. - The meeting date will be the annual re-evaluation date
+- Look at data from ACCESS and FSA ELA. - For those students who do not meet exit criteria, extension meetings must be held from 30 days prior to the DEUSS anniversary up until October 1st. - The meeting date will be the annual re-evaluation date

-Students with a DEUSS after the first two weeks of school
+Students with a DEUSS October 1 or after

 - Administer IDEA/IPT LISTENING & SPEAKING (oral/aural) test.
-If the student already passed, this test does not need to be readministered. - Administer IPT READING & WRITING test (grades 3-12). - Consider WIDA ACCESS for ELLs and FSA/ELA data. - Extension Meetings must be held 30 days prior up to the DEUSS anniversary.
+If the student already passed, this test does not need to be re-administered. - Administer IPT READING & WRITING test (grades 3-12). - Consider ACCESS and FSA/ELA data. - Extension Meetings must be held 30 days prior up to the DEUSS anniversary.
 The meeting date is going to be the annual reevaluation date